Bagha Jatin (1958 film)

 Bagha Jatin is a Bengali biographical film directed by Hiranmoy Sen based on the life of Indian revolutionary Bagha Jatin.
-This film was released in 1958 under the banner of Bharati Chitram Private Limited.
+This film was released on 27 June 1958 under the banner of Bharati Chitram Private Limited.
 This is the debut film of Bengali actor Nimu Bhowmik.

 Plot

 The film portrays the life of Bengali freedom fighter Jatindranath Mukherjee alias Bagha Jatin and his struggle against the British Imperialism in India.
-Dhiraj Bhattacharya played the role of the revolutionary in this movie which brought him praise of critics.
+Rabi Ray Chaudhury played the role of the revolutionary Bagha Jatin in this movie which brought him praise from critics.